cyuen1118/project/README.md

 Peek:

 Top is the function to retrieve the root element with O(1).
 In min-heap, it will return the smallest value.
+Heapsort:

+For the heap sort, it is a comparison-based sorting algorithm based on the Binary Heap data structure.
+The algorithm repeatedly finds the maximum (or minimum) element and swaps it with the last (or first) element.
+The process is repeated for the remaining elements until the array is sorted.

+The implementation of Heap Sort begins by constructing a max‑heap from the input array.
+For example, given the array [ 9 , 4 , 3 , 8 , 10 , 2 , 5 ] , the length of the list, n is 7, and find the non-leaf node to execute the heapify function until it reaches the root.
+After the first heapify, 3 is smaller than its child 5, therefore the switched is needed and the list becomes [9, 4, 5, 8, 10, 2, 3].
+The heapify function will continue until the root and the list becomes [ 10 , 9 , 5 , 8 , 4 , 2 , 3 ].
+The second for loop under the heapsort is to extract the element and switched the element with the first element.
+This can ensure the element at the root is the largest.
+In the first iteration in the for loop, the root element 10 is swapped with the last element 3, producing [ 3 , 9 , 5 , 8 , 4 , 2 , 10 ] .
+Then call the heapify(arr, 6, 0) and compared the child node with parent node 3.
+Since parent node 3 is smaller than the left child(arr[1]) 9, the switched is needed.
+After that, there will be another recursive heapify function for the child node to ensure the heap order.
+This process continues across iterations, progressively moving the largest element to the end of the array while reducing the heap size.
+After all iterations are complete, the array is fully sorted in ascending order: [ 2 , 3 , 4 , 5 , 8 , 9 , 10 ].

 Application: